NDOMINEY/Woodland-heath-golf-club/README.md

 #### Cancel Bookings

 Each booking also has a cancel button.
-Upon clicking this a modal pops up that for the user to confirm that they want to cancel that particular booking.
+Upon clicking this a modal pops up for the user to confirm that they want to cancel that particular booking.

 ![Cancel Booking](documentation/cancel-booking-prompt.png)